the3velyn/lc3tools_tui/readme.md

 Make sure Python is installed (see platform specific installation instructions below), then run:

+Also make sure to uninstall the `lc3py` package if you installed it previously.
+It has been renamed to `lc3sim` to avoid a name collision with another python package.
+Run `pip3 uninstall lc3py`.
+You will only need to do this once.
+From then on, you can just use the following command to update the simulator.

 ```
 pip3 install --upgrade lc3sim --extra-index-url https://DougTownsend.github.io/lc3tools/simple/
 ```